Skip to content

 403 Forbidden

-Unauthenticated user has access to SlashDB
+An unauthenticated user who has no access to SlashDB

 curl -i "http://localhost/db.json"